KomplexKapharnaum/STM32_ESP32_firmware/README.md

-# KXKM - ESP32 Audio & battery module firmware
+# KXKM - ESP32 Audio & battery module firmware V3 for STM32F070F6

-This repo is a complete Arduino sketchbook with libraries, hardware definitions, etc.
+This repo is a platformIO code to V3 kxkm

-Clone it then point Arduino IDE to it using the Preferences > Sketchbook location.

 _This repository contains submodules._